lifeBalance/bookshelf-API/README/put_requests.md

 }
 ```

 Then the resource will be modified in its entirety, with empty fields for **author** and **title**, and that's not clearly what we want.
+Bottom line, `PUT` requests require us to send the whole resource data even if we are only modifying a small part of the information.
+In the next section we'll take care of `PATCH` requests, which allow us to modify part of the resource sending only the data we want to modify.

 ## Adding some middleware
 Before we mentioned we were repeating ourselves using the same exact logic in two places.
 To avoid that, we're gonna take the repeated code and put it in a unique place using Express middleware.
 If you don't know what middleware is check the excellent [Express docs][1].